swiftlang/swift-evolution/proposals/NNNN-advanced-observation-tracking.md

 While any weak reference to the object will be `nil` when a `.deinit` event is received, the object may or may not have been deinitialized yet.

 The continuous version works similarly except that it has one major behavioral difference: the closure will be invoked after the event at the next suspension point of the isolating calling context.
-That means that if `withContinuousObservation` is called in a `@MainActor` isolation, then the closure will always be called on the main actor.
+That means that if `withContinuousObservationTracking` is called in a `@MainActor` isolation, then the closure will always be called on the main actor.

 ```
 @MainActor